Updated January 2020.

-Why, Oliver Sacks asks, does music have so much power?
-In a fascinating article first published in 2006 he suggests this is a question that goes to the heart of being human.
-We turn to music, he says, because we need it, because of its ability to move us, to induce feelings and moods, states of mind.
+Why does music have so much power?
+In a fascinating article the physician, neurologist and author Oliver Sacks, suggested this is a question that goes to the heart of being human.
+We turn to music, he said, because we need it, because of its ability to move us, to induce feelings and moods, states of mind.

 We may still not know why, but those who work with people with autism or frontal lobe syndromes, and particularly with people with dementia, have recognised the power that music has to generate an emotional response, familiar music perhaps evoking memories of earlier events in people’s lives that cannot be reached any other way.